From Torre de' Passeri to Bussi sul Tirino

 Initially, we walk along a comfortable flat road beside the highway and railway until it’s time to face the climb.
 The path follows a trail... a nice trail, yes, but definitely steep!
 We arm ourselves with patience and climb slowly.
 The trail is little used, and the vegetation slows us down, but it’s nothing compared to what we’ve faced on other stages.

-At the end of the first climb, we reach a house with a nice spring underneath.
+At the end of the first climb, we reach a house with a nice fountain underneath.
 A man comes out to see who these travelers are.
 As usual, we share a bit about our adventure and ask about the "botti di carico" that Mariano mentioned the day before.
 We’re not exactly sure what they are—I personally imagined them to be barrels for wine!
 He explains that they are ancient piezometric towers on top of the hill and warns us that there’s still quite a bit of road ahead.

 We resume our journey, following Mariano’s directions, who has sent us GPS waypoints to locate the "botti."